react-tags/react-tags/README.md

 ### React-Tags

 React tags is a simple tagging component ready to drop in your React projects.
-The component is inspired by GMail's *To* field in the compose field.
+The component is inspired by GMail's *To* field in the compose window.

-It supports
+### Features
 - Autocomplete based on a suggestion list
-- Fully keyboard and mouse support
+- keyboard friendly and mouse support
 - Reorder tags using drag and drop